What are event pixels?

 What is the difference between uniques and total requests?

-Uniques represent the number of users exposed to the pixel, while total requests represents the total number of times the pixel fired.
+Uniques represent the number of users exposed to the pixel, while total requests represent the total number of times the pixel fired.

 - Passing page variables as event attributes.